One June 15, 2007, Kevin Sherry was announced as the women's soccer head coach at Louisiana Tech

 In 2009, after winning their first 11 games, Sherry led Tech to a 12-7-1 record, including the program's first-ever league win.
 Tech scored the most goals (54), assists (45) and points (153) ever in a single season.

 In 2008, the Techsters were recognized for their significant improvement from their 2007 campaign when they went 2-14-1.
 Sherry and Co. posted a 10-5-5 record, an eight game improvement that the NCAA recognized along with three other schools, as one of the most improved teams in the nation.

 Shortly after the conclusion of the 2008 season, Sherry was selected to serve as U.S. Youth Olympic Development coach.
 Sherry was given the responsibility of coaching the Louisiana U-16 team and was also selected to instruct a coaching clinic for all high school coaches in the state of Louisiana.

-Sherry spent two years as head coach at Western Illinois.
-He inherited a program that was 24-111-7 over its history, including a 3-12-3 mark, the year prior to his arrival.
-Between the 2005 and 2006 seasons, he compiled a 20-13-4 record, and the program was recognized as one of the NCAA's most improved.
-Before his arrival, the program had never experienced a winning season.
+Sherry spent 2005 and 2006 as head coach at Western Illinois.
+He inherited a program that was 24-111-7 over its history, having never experienced a winning season.
+Between the two seasons, he compiled a 20-13-4 record, and the program was recognized as one of the NCAA's most improved.

 He led Western Illinois to its first Mid-Continent Championship finals in 2006.
 Even though the Westerwinds lost the conference championship, they finished with an 11-7-1 record.
 Their 11 wins were the most victories in a season in school history.